 Soak-off-gels are easier to remove but your nail plate can still be damaged if the gel is scraped off before it’s completely dissolved.

-I personally prefer gel nails over acrylic because it is a flexible monomer over the hard monomer of acrylic.
+I personally prefer gel nails when compared to acrylic because it is a flexible monomer.
+Acrylic is much harder.
 We want our nails to bend when whacked against something hard.
 Gel provides that flexibility.
 My experience is that the gel takes the brunt of the force and cracks, but my nail won’t break.

 When the manufacturer’s directions are followed precisely, you can give yourself the perfect nail treatment and create your own beautiful gel nails.

 It’s a wonderful product to help your own nails grow longer if they tend to break a lot.

 If you choose to go with gel, make sure that your nail surface is lightly buffed with a very fine, high grit file—400 and up.
 Your nail professional should only be removing the shine of the nail plate.

 Today’s technological product improvements do NOT require a roughed up nail surface for proper adhesion for gel nails.

 Doug and I advise that you don’t let a nail professional touch your natural nails with an electric file.

 When you return for a fill, if you are going to get the same color, the nail professional should file down the gel until it’s thin and reapply the basecoat gel, 2 gel color coats and gel topcoat.

 If you are going to choose a new color, all of the gel needs to be dissolved off.
 This is done with a foil wrap method.
 They should lightly file the gel surface to break the shiny surface so the acetone can penetrate quicker.